gkellogg/gkellogg.github.io/_posts/2011-05-07-cme-and-the-semantic-web.md

     </p>

     <p>
-      Many advocats of RDFa don&#8217;t realize that the textbook-style of teaching RDFa, closely entangled with visible content, add a lot of unnecessary complexity.
+      Many advocats of RDFa don't realize that the textbook-style of teaching RDFa, closely entangled with visible content, add a lot of unnecessary complexity.
     </p>

     <p>